EricBidopa/SuperMarioFOREVER/README.md

 # SuperMario-ReMade

-### This is a remake of the Super Mario Bros game.
+### This is a remake of the Super Mario Bros game with some spice.
 I hope you like it.

 2. First download  and install SFML library.